 People feel a sense of social connection with influencers that it's hard for brands to replicate.

-So, to get the best out of any social channel, it's often best for brands to work with the algorithms and hire influencers, rather than trying to bend the algorithms to their will.
+To get the most out of any social channel, brands should work with the algorithms and hire influencers, rather than trying to bend them to their will.

 How will you know whether or not your influencer campaigns are working out well for you?
-Well, you have to be able to track ongoing performance.
+You need to be able to track ongoing performance.
 But how?

 5 Ways to Track the Success of Influencer Marketing Campaigns